 At its most basic level, a power distribution unit, or PDU, serves the same function as a power strip.
 It allows you to put electrical outlets where they are needed.
 This, however, is just the beginning of what functionalities a PDU has to offer.
 PDUs are a much more advanced piece of equipment and offer a lot of ‘smart’ options that can be extremely valuable in many environments.
 Depending on the model you choose, a PDU will have all the features listed above that a power strip has, plus the following important options:

 - Control Power to Outlets Remotely – PDUs can be accessed through your network so you can remotely turn on and off power to each outlet individually as needed.

 - Measure Electrical Usage – PDUs will typically measure how much electricity is being used by each outlet.
 You can then run reports to monitor what equipment is using the most electricity, which can be essential for troubleshooting and power planning.

 - Data Security – The information gathered by the PDU will be secured using passwords and other options to help ensure no unauthorized users are able to gain this information or control your electrical equipment.

 - Cable Organization – PDUs are often designed to help make cable organization and retention much easier.
-For example, you can typically lock an outlet so that the device plugged into it can’t be accidently pulled out.
+For example, you can typically lock an outlet so that the device plugged into it can’t be accidentally pulled out.